-- Total net position is \$230,529.
-The net position decreased by \$9,672 for the year ended December 31, 2020. - The variability of the dollars received from the Emergency Medical Services (EMS) relief account (Seat Belt Grant funding) continues.
-The Region continues to budget those revenues based on the projection received from the Minnesota Emergency Medical Services Regulatory Board (MNEMSRB).
-In addition, the Region continues to look for additional funding to fill the gap. - The contract for the Support Grant was renewed in July 2019 and ends June 30, 2021.
-The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - The Region received additional funding in 2020 as follows: - Overdose Detection and Mapping Application Program funds of \$25,000 as a subgrantee from the West Central Minnesota EMS Corporation. - The Region was awarded a \$452,000 federal grant from the Minnesota Department of Health for the Treatment Linkage to Care Program.
+- Total net position is \$235,294.
+The net position increased by \$4,765 for the year ended December 31, 2021. - The variability of the dollars received from the Emergency Medical Services (EMS) relief account (Seat Belt Grant funding) continues.
+The Region continues to budget the revenues based on the projection received from the Minnesota Emergency Medical Services Regulatory Board (MNEMSRB).
+In addition, the Region continues to look for additional funding to fill the gap. - The contract for the Support Grant was renewed in July 2021 and ends June 30, 2023.
+The funding for this grant remains flat, and the Region anticipates that it will continue to do so. - In 2020, the Region was awarded a \$452,000 federal grant from the Minnesota Department of Health for the Treatment Linkage to Care Program.
 The grant started on May 1, 2020, and will end on September 30, 2022.